 Financing for the hybrid ferry

-The new vessel is expected to be purchased with the aid of the Export Credit Agency (ECA) financing over a 12-year period from the delivery date.
+The new vessel was purchased with the aid of the Export Credit Agency (ECA) financing over a 12-year period from the delivery date.

-GIEK (the Norwegian Export Credit Guarantee Agency) and DnB Bank have committed to provide guarantees or structure offers to Color Group, the parent company of Color Line, to fund 80% of the ferry cost, equal to approximately NOK1bn ($117m).
+GIEK (the Norwegian Export Credit Guarantee Agency) and DnB Bank provided guarantees or structure offers to Color Group, the parent company of Color Line, to fund 80% of the ferry cost, equal to approximately Nkr1bn ($117m).